District Office is located at:

 As a student, athlete, leader, family member, and friend, I have tried to be in the "zone" or obtain that state of flow.
 Coined by Mihály Csíkszentmihályi, flow is the height of focused motivation.
-While in a state of flow, a person's action and awareness merge, there is a strong concentration on the task at hand, and there is a loss of awareness of time.
+While in a state of flow, a person's action and awareness merge, and there is a strong concentration on the task at hand and a loss of awareness of time.
 This is the type of experience I want our students to be able to experience.
 The William James quote sums up my beliefs beautifully, "In teaching, you must simply work your pupil in such a state of interest - with every other object of attention banished from his mind; then reveal it to him so impressively that he remembers it to his dying day, and finally fill him with him with devouring curiosity to know what the next steps are."

 The West Hempstead School District encompasses four schools:

 West Hempstead Secondary School (Grades 7-12) - located at 400 Nassau Boulevard

 Cornwell Avenue School (Grades 1-3) - located at 250 Cornwell Avenue

 George Washington School (Grades 4-6) - located at 347 William Street

-Chestnut Street School (Kindergarten) - located at 252 Chestnut Street
+Chestnut Street School (Prekindergarten/Kindergarten) - located at 252 Chestnut Street

 (Information about each school can be found on this website under the "Schools" tab.)